facebook pixel

 Lettered Boxes

-Boxes A through F is pretty straightforward.
+Boxes A through F are pretty straightforward.
 You will be able to transcribe most of the information from the employee's W4.
 However, it may be a good idea to take this time to ensure all employees' personal information is up-to-date.

 Along with the employees' personal information, the employer's address and EIN are also required on the W-2.
 An EIN, or Employer Identification Number, gets assigned to businesses by the IRS.
 An EIN, also known as a Federal Tax Identification Number, identifies the business to the IRS.